 Cold conditions slow down the growth of a plant.
-Instead of 50-55 days to maturity it took the peas 2 months to start and 3 to be ready for harvest.
+Instead of 50-55 days to maturity, it took the peas that were planted directly into the unheated greenhouse 2 months to start and 3 to be ready for harvest.

 Was it worth it?

+Speaking of profit – not sure.
 Speaking of the fun – absolutely.
-To see those peas grow, while outside our world was still covered in deep snow, was priceless.
+To see those peas grow, while outside our world was still covered in deep snow, is priceless.